Back to Blog

 Texas follows the standard comprehensive-law pattern in many respects, but its required notice language makes it stand out.
 The Texas Attorney General says a covered controller's privacy notice must include the categories of personal data processed, the categories of personal data shared with third parties, the categories of third parties, and how consumers can exercise and appeal their rights.

-Texas goes further if the company sells sensitive personal data or biometric data.
-In that situation, the Attorney General says the privacy notice must include the specific disclosures NOTICE We may sell your sensitive personal data and NOTICE We may sell your biometric data.
+Texas adds a requirement when the company sells sensitive personal data or biometric data.
+In that situation, the Attorney General says the privacy notice must include the specific disclosures NOTICE: We may sell your sensitive personal data and NOTICE: We may sell your biometric personal data.

 Texas also requires companies that sell personal data to third parties or process data for targeted advertising to clearly and conspicuously disclose that fact and explain how a consumer can opt out.
-For businesses with precise geolocation, biometric data, or advertising-heavy funnels, Texas can change your policy text in a very direct way.
+For businesses with precise geolocation, biometric data, or advertising-heavy funnels, Texas changes your policy text directly.

 Washington and separate health data notices

-Washington appears here because its My Health My Data Act can require a separate privacy notice rather than a longer version of your general privacy policy.
+Washington appears here because its My Health My Data Act can require a standalone privacy notice separate from your general privacy policy.
+The Act sets its own placement and content rules, so a longer general policy cannot absorb it.

 The Washington Attorney General states that a regulated entity or small business covered by the My Health My Data Act must prominently publish a link to its Consumer Health Data Privacy Policy on its homepage.
 The link must be separate and distinct, and the health data policy may not contain additional information not required by that Act.

-This can matter for more businesses than they expect.
-Washington's guidance explains that inferences about health status drawn from purchase behavior can qualify as consumer health data.
-A wellness brand, symptom tracker, fertility product, supplement business, or even a retailer making health-related inferences may need more than a standard ecommerce privacy policy.
+More businesses fall under this than expect to.
+Washington's guidance explains that inferences about health status drawn from purchase behavior can qualify as consumer health data, so a wellness brand, symptom tracker, fertility product, supplement business, or even a retailer making health-related inferences may need more than a standard ecommerce privacy policy.

 How to use this in practice

-The easiest mistake is trying to solve all of this with a single broad paragraph about privacy rights.
-A stronger approach is to build your policy around the states that change the disclosures in concrete ways, then make sure the operational pieces behind your policy support those disclosures.
+Trying to solve all of this with a single broad paragraph about privacy rights is the easiest mistake to make.
+A stronger approach builds the policy around the states that change the disclosures in concrete ways, then confirms the operational pieces behind the policy support those disclosures.

-- Check whether California, Nevada, or Delaware website-operator rules apply even if broader state-law thresholds do not
+• Check whether California, Nevada, or Delaware website-operator rules apply even if broader state-law thresholds don't

 Key Takeaways